Skip to main content Skip to footer

 Inside the FlexChart, you'll notice a FlexChartSeries element.
 It receives two props: name and binding. name tells Wijmo what to label this data series in the chart legend, and binding tells Wijmo which property of each data item to use to render this data series.

-Although we're only using a single data series in our dashboard chart, FlexChart will happily render multiple data series on a single chart.
+Although we only use a single data series in our dashboard chart, FlexChart will happily render multiple data series on a single chart.
 For a deeper look at everything FlexChart can do for you, take a look at FlexChart 101.

 const SalesPie = ({salesData}) => {